This is not the first time I’ve written a Stitch Fix Men review. A few years ago I wrote about online styling services for Parade.

 Then, right here on this blog, I did a roundup of the best men’s online stylist services or personal styling service online or personal stylist online.
-I recently updated that review for 2020.
+I recently updated that review for this year.

 So why am I writing a separate Stitch Fix Men review now?
 Because Stitch Fix, the online personal stylist, finally has extended sizes.